saltyorg/docs/docs/faq/Plex.md

 ## If Plex shows you an incorrect title with the filename (eg RARBG releases)

-Reorder the Plex agents for TV/Movies so that local assets are at the bottom.
+Reorder the Plex agents for trhe library so that local assets are at the bottom.

 ## Fix permission issues with Plex logs